chef/chef-web-docs/chef_master/source/delivery_server_disaster_recovery.rst

 =====================================================
 The following steps describe how to manually install a Chef Automate server for use as a standby.

 .. note:: Look for items delimited with ``<BRACKETS>``.
 Replace the bracketed words (and the brackets) with the correct values for your configuration.
 All files require default permissions, unless noted.
-All commans must be run as the root user or by using ``sudo``.
+All commands must be run as the root user or by using ``sudo``.

 #.
 Provision a standby server that is exactly the same as the existing Chef Automate server.